rbrich/keybox/README.rst

 * argon2-cffi - optional, replaces argon2 from PyNaCl when available

-* pytest, pexpect - for tests
+* pytest, coverage - for tests

 Getting Started
 ---------------